 18. Switch the valve setting to FILTER.
 Next, fill the pump strainer with water then install the pump cover.
 Lastly, plug in the pump.

 19. After a few minutes (or hours) turn off the pump and switch the valve to “BACKWASH” then turn the pump back on.
 You will leave it on this cycle for 3-5 minutes.

 20. Turn the pool pump off and switch to the RINSE cycle then turn the pump back on.
 Run until the water in the sight glass is clear.

 21. Once the water in the sight glass is clear, turn the pool pump off and switch back to FILTER.

 22. Turn the pool pump back on.
 Note the reading on the pressure gauge.
 This is the normal operating mode for your filter.
 When the psi reads 8-10psi above your clean filter reading, it's time again to backwash your filter.

-If you have any other questions about pool and spa products please do let us know - we are here to help!
+If you have any other question about pool and spa products please do let us know - we are here to help!